THE OCCUPATIONAL SAFETY AND HEALTH ADMINISTRATION

 - The University of Puerto Rico - Rio Piedras Campus provided health and safety topics courses/lectures at the Faculty of Natural Sciences and Institute of Labor Relations

-- Faculty of Natural Sciences - during the second semester of 2010-2011 academic year, as part of ongoing CINA4995: Environmental Permitting Regulations and emergency response.
+- Faculty of Natural Sciences - during the second semester of the 2011-2012 academic year, as part of ongoing Course #CINA4995: Environmental Permitting Regulations and emergency response.
 A total of 12 undergraduate students attended the class.

 Goal 2: To develop effective training and education program for construction, general, and maritime employees and employers to promote understanding of workers’ rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.

-- A “10 Hour” course on General Industry was offered to union employees from the Distillery Industry; firefighters from the island’s southern region also attended this course, which was held at University of Puerto Rico, Ponce Campus on June, 2011.
-A total of 21 participants attended the course.
+- A 10hr course on General Industry was offered to Public Services Union employees, which was held at University of Puerto Rico, Rio Piedras Campus on September 2012.
+A total of 39 participants attended the course.

 Outreach and Communication

-- The 2nd Safety and Health Conference coordinated by APPA, “Creating a safe and healthy environment for all”, took place October 22, 2010, at the University of Puerto Rico - Ponce Campus.
-A total of 179 participants attended this activity.
+- The 3rd Annual Safety and Health Conference of Puerto Rico coordinated by APPA offered two conferences: “How to respond to an earthquake emergency?” and “Emergency Planning and Continuity of Operations”.
+The Conference took place October 28, 2011, at the University of Puerto Rico - Mayaguez Campus.
+A total of 83 participants attended this activity.

 Goal 1: To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g. print and electronic media, electronic assistance tools and OSHA’s, PR OSHA’s and the Río Piedras Campus of the University of Puerto Rico Web sites) to employers and employees in the industry.